heutelbeck/sapl-demos/sapl-demo-reactive/README.md

 The PDP server of the [sapl-policy-engine](https://github.com/heutelbeck/sapl-policy-engine) project uses basic authentication to authenticate clients.
 The configuration values `io.sapl.remote.key` and `io.sapl.remote.secret` must match the corresponding values from the configuration of the PDP server (`http.basic.auth.client-key` and `http.basic.auth.client-secret`).

+Now that both the PDP server from the project [sapl-policy-engine](https://github.com/heutelbeck/sapl-policy-engine) and the demo application providing the H2 database server have been started, the PIP-Server can be started via the Spring-Boot application `org.demo.PipServerApplication` from the demo sub-project `sapl-demo-pip-server`.
+Just make sure that it is running on a port other than the ones used by the demo application and the PDP server.
+The configured port 8081 is just fine.
+If you modify it, you also have to adjust the URLs in the remote policy files.

 ### The demo application
 The demo application shows how a [Vaadin](https://vaadin.com/framework) web application can be integrated with